almibe/ligature-rs/README.md

 This project is still very much under development and subject to change quite a bit in the short term while I'm experimenting.
-Specifically this project doesn't currently implement all the parts of Ligature.
-See [ligature-kt](https://github.com/almibe/ligature-kt) for a more complete implementation written in Kotlin.

 ## Building
 This project uses cargo for building.